SchoolOfCode/w9_frontend-project-room-22-team-hydrate/DOCUMENTATION.md

 # Bootcamp Booster

-This document explains the functionality and how to use Bootcamp Booster.
+This document explains the functionality of, and how to use, Bootcamp Booster.

 ## Introduction

 Bootcamp Booster is a resources tool for School of Code bootcampers, designed to lessen the load of finding quality documents and tutorials related to a chosen area of study.

-Bootcamp is a fast-paced, tough place to be!
+The bootcamp is a fast-paced, tough place to be!
 With so much to learn and only so many hours in a day, this app aims to help improve a bootcamper's ability to study, with curated resources that cut-down the time spent searching for help.

 ## Run Locally

+### Create a folder for the application

-### Clone the project - you will need to clone both frontend and backend separately!
+### Clone the project - you will need to clone both frontend and backend separately, into separate folders within the new folder you just created

 ```bash
   git clone https://github.com/SchoolOfCode/w9_backend-project-room-22-team-hydrate